Eastern Oregon Osprey Center

 Eggs: Female lays 2-4 eggs within a month of mating, which then incubate for 35-43 days.

-Chicks: Weight is between 1.8 – 2.1 oz., and fledge in 8 – 10 weeks.
+Chicks: Weight is between 1.8 – 2.1 oz. and fledge in 8 – 10 weeks.

 Special Adaptations: Reversed outer toes with sharp spicules on the underside of all toes.
 Closeable nostrils to keep water out.
 Backward facing scales on talons that act as barbs to hold prey and keep it from escaping.
-Dense, oily plumage that prevents feathers from getting water logged.
+Dense, oily plumage that prevents feathers from getting waterlogged.